The Ultimate List of Mystery Books for 2024

 The Last Thing He Told me

 I raved about this book when I read it earlier this month!
 Well-chosen, Reese!
 The story of a stepmother and her daughter as they try to find the girl’s father after his abrupt departure.
-This is a powerful book about motherhood.
+Owen Michaels gives his wife a note that says “protect her” before disappearing without a trace.

 This mystery has so much heart as you see Hannah bond with and try to protect her new stepdaughter, Bailey.
 I did not see the ending of this book coming, but absolutely adored it.
 This is one of the mystery books that will keep you turning the page.